Board of Trustees

 Appointed by the Board, American

-Russ Farnsworth is the Chair of the Finance Committee and the Executive committee.
+Russ Farnsworth is the Board Treasurer, Chair of the Finance Committee and the Executive committee.
 He is the Regional Controller – Africa for Newmont Mining Ltd. Prior to his arrival in Accra, Russ worked in the Newmont Corporate office in Denver, Colorado with responsibilities over technical accounting.
 Russ also spent time at an exploration stage mining company and prior to that worked for Ernst and Young, LLP in Denver, Colorado.
 Russ also lived 2 years in Venezuela as a volunteer representative for his church and is fluent in Spanish.
 Russ holds a Bachelor of Science degree in Accounting from Brigham Young University and a Master of Business Administration with an emphasis in Strategic Management from Regis University.
 Russ, his wife and three sons arrived in Ghana in September 2015.

 Appointed by US Ambassador